eliellis/mpart.py/README.md

 	print e.read()
 ```

 <h5>Simple right?
-Just pass your form data to the encode function in the form of two dictionaries (one containing post fields, the other files) and you get the 'content-type' header and the encoded data back.</h5>
+Just pass your form data to the encode function in the form of one dictionary (containing fields and or files) and you get the 'content-type' header and the encoded data back.</h5>
 <hr/>
 <h1>What you get back.</h1>
 <h5>When you call encode, you pass in some form data, but how is all that handed back?</h5>